simoninireland/epydemic/doc/glossary.rst

       or edges, depending in the :term:`locus` at which the event occurs.

+   event tap
+      An way to tap the sequence of events that happen in a simulation.
+      See :ref:`event-taps` for a discussion.

+   fine structure

+      An umbrella term for :term:`mesostructure` and
+      :term:`microstructure`.
+Fine structure arises from the choices made when connecting nodes to other nodes and constructing its :term:`neighbourhood`.

    generating functions
       A mathematical tool for working with entire probability distributions, often used in network science